Sacha Baron Cohen will return to television on Sunday at 10 p.m. with the premiere of his new Showtime series, "Who Is America?"

 In a teaser video Cohen released on Monday, an off-screen Cohen interviews former vice president Dick Cheney.

-In the clip, Cohen asks Cheney to sign a "waterboard kit," which Cheney does with a smile and says, "That's the first time I ever signed a waterboard."
+In the clip, Cohen asks Cheney to sign a "waterboard kit,"

 The former vice presidential candidate Sarah Palin wrote a Facebook post on Tuesday confirming that she and her daughter had been "duped" into an interview for Cohen's series.